dokku/dokku/docs/getting-started/where-to-get-help.md

 If [here](http://webchat.freenode.net/?channels=dokku) for a web-based client IRC client.

-## Stackoverflow
+## Stack Overflow

 http://stackoverflow.com/

-Tag your questions with `dokku` to enable existing users of stackoverflow to find your questions.
+Tag your questions with `dokku` to enable existing users of Stack Overflow to find your questions.